Forward Composition Propagation for Explainable Neural Reasoning: Numerical simulations

 \section{Numerical simulations}

-In this section, we illustrate the results of the proposed FCP algorithm through a case study concerning fairness in machine learning.
-We compare the rankings of the compositions extracted by FCP with the relevance values computed by LRP and the feature attribution values extracted by the SHAP method.
+This section illustrates the results of the proposed FCP algorithm through a case study concerning fairness in machine learning.
+Here, we compare the rankings of the compositions extracted by FCP with the relevance values computed by LRP and the feature attribution values extracted by the SHAP method.
 Toward the end of the section, we extend the experimentation to several datasets showing the effect on performance when removing the most important features according to our method.